rsans/springboot-lab-series/doc/06_adding_repository_layer.md

 ## Update the controller layer to add new endpoints to work with customer model

 Now we just need to modify the controller layer and add an endpoint for each operation.
-Create client and retrieve client.
+Create customer and retrieve customer.

 ```
 package com.hotelbeds.springbootlab.controller;